 To apply for a Schengen visa to enter Italy you need to apply to the nearest Italian embassy or consulate.
-Residents of England and Wales can apply via the Visa Application Centre (http://it.vfsglobal.co.uk) for an additional fee of £24 (postal applications must be submitted by this method).
-Residents of Scotland and Northern Ireland should apply via the Italian Consulate in Edinburgh.
+Residents of England and Wales can also apply via the Visa Application Centre (http://it.vfsglobal.co.uk) for an additional fee of £24 (postal applications must be submitted by this method).
+Residents of Scotland should apply via the Italian Consulate in Edinburgh.
 Northern Ireland residents can apply via the honorary consulate in Belfast.
 All visa applicants aged 12 and over must submit biometric data at their visa appointment.

 If you plan on residing in Italy for a longer period of time you will need a permesso di soggiorno (permission to remain).
 This entitles you to study and work legally.
 To apply you will require a valid passport (stamped with your date of entry), a visa issued in your own country (for non-EU citizens) and proof of your ability to support yourself financially.
 To apply, visit the ufficio stranieri (foreigners bureau) of the local police station.
 EU citizens do not require any permits to live or work in Italy.
 However, after three months' continuous residency you must register at the anagrafe (municipal registry office) and provide proof of work or sufficient funds to support yourself.